Female-led investor group scraps deal for Weinstein assets

-(Reuters) - The female-led investor group that had agreed to buy The Weinstein Company’s assets pulled its offer on Tuesday, after discovering the Hollywood studio’s liabilities were higher than previously disclosed, two sources familiar with the matter told Reuters.
+(Reuters) - The female-led investor group that had agreed to buy The Weinstein Company’s assets pulled its offer on Tuesday, and lead investor Maria Contreras-Sweet said the decision was made after the group “received disappointing information.”

-Former Obama administration official Maria Contreras-Sweet announced in a statement on Tuesday that the deal reached just last week was now off.
+Two sources familiar with the matter told Reuters that the investor group pulled the offer after discovering the Hollywood studio’s liabilities were higher than previously disclosed.

-The Weinstein Company board responded that it would keep working to “determine if they are any viable options outside of bankruptcy.”
+The Weinstein Company board said it would keep working to “determine if they are any viable options outside of bankruptcy.”

-Contreras-Sweet said that she still believed in the vision of a studio led by women and will consider buying assets if they become available in bankruptcy court.
+Contreras-Sweet, a former Obama administration official, said she still believed in the vision of a studio led by women and will consider buying assets if they become available in bankruptcy court.

-More than 70 women accused The Weinstein Company’s co-founder Harvey Weinstein, then one of Hollywood’s most influential men, of sexual misconduct, including rape.
+More than 70 women accused The Weinstein Company co-founder Harvey Weinstein, who was one of Hollywood’s most influential men, of sexual misconduct, including rape.
 Weinstein has denied having non-consensual sex with anyone.

 The Weinstein Company, which fired Harvey Weinstein in October, had been planning to file for bankruptcy when Contreras-Sweet struck the deal last week.